cyberiums/cyberdoc/docs/_interface/Private-Network.md

 addresses assigned, and both TCP and UDP traffic can pass the firewall.

-If Internet connectivity is not required or all member nodes connect using well-known IPs, we strongly recommend setting up Geth to restrict peer-to-peer connectivity to an IP subnet.
+If Internet connectivity is not required or all member nodes connect using well-known IPs, we strongly recommend setting up Geth Flavours to restrict peer-to-peer connectivity to an IP subnet.
 Doing so will further isolate your network and prevents cross-connecting with other blockchain networks in case your nodes are reachable from the Internet.
 Use the `--netrestrict` flag to configure a whitelist of IP networks: